 After kidney transplant you will have to take care to keep your health fit, to be able to follow your normal daily routine, diet and be able to go back to work.
 Your body will take time in to heal and feel normal, so you have to understand your limitations after surgery.
 Initially, you will probably have less energy than you did before surgery.
 It takes time for your body to adjust to your new medications.
 Napping and spacing your activities is recommended to prevent putting a strain on your recovery.

 Believes in giving you the choice for Renal Replacement Therapies – be it dialysis or transplant (both live related donor and cadaver).
-We now offer transplant services at all our major centers.

 Acute Kidney Injury (formerly called acute renal failure) means that your kidneys have suddenly stopped working.
 Your kidneys remove waste products and help balance water, salt and other minerals (electrolytes) in your blood.
 When your kidneys stop working, waste products, fluids, and electrolytes build up in your body.
 This can cause problems that can be deadly.